 You should also:

-- Obey the law regarding staying home and practicing social distancing when it’s necessary to go out
+- Obey the law regarding staying home and practising social distancing when it’s necessary to go out.

 How an air purifier can help you improve your indoor air quality

 When it comes to trying to stay healthy generally, regardless of Covid-19, breathing cleaner air can only ever be a good thing.

 An air purifier shouldn’t be your first line of defence, though: if you can increase the flow of fresh air into your home by opening windows, do that instead.

 If that’s not a viable option – say, you live on a very polluted street or you suffer from hay fever – then an air purifier can help by trapping common allergens and delivering cleaner air.
 If you suffer from allergies, a good air purifier can help you by trapping pollutants such as dust and pollen particles.

 Some air purifiers come with carbon filters, designed to also capture gases.

 We know many people are also interested in using air purifiers to tackle traffic pollution.
 Yet it’s currently impossible to say which are most effective at tackling gases caused by traffic pollution coming in through an open window.
 So air purifiers aren’t a perfect or complete solution to the problem of air pollution.